icons8/lunacy-docs/docs/release-notes/index.md

 * **Improved color management**.
 In the previous versions, when you wanted to edit the color of a layer with a color variable applied, you had to detach the layer color from variables first.
 Now, you can do it right away.
 In the color control, click the colored circle to invoke the Color Picker or type the color code in the edit field.
 The new color will get detached from color variables automatically.
 * **Improved angular gradients**.
 Improved angular gradients.
 You can now rotate them with the **Rotate gradient clockwise** button.
 * **Multiple fills**.
 Now when you apply the second, third, etc. fill to the same layer, every new fill comes in black (000000) with 20% opacity.
 * **Mass update of generated content**.
-You can now update generated content (texts and/or avatars) in all selected layers or on a selected artboard using the `Shift + R` shortcut.
+You can now update generated content (texts and/or avatars) in all selected layers or on a selected frame using the `Shift + R` shortcut.
 * **Auto-text labels**.
 Lunacy now shows the type of auto-generated text when you create a text block by dragging.
 * **Recent font sizes**.
 The font size drop-down list now shows up to five font sizes you’ve recently applied.
 * **Copy-pasting texts to other apps**.
 You can now copy text content in Lunacy and paste it to any other app.